tmio/tuweni-website/tutorials/apps/index.md

 group: nav-right
 ---

-Apache Tuweni bundles applications, directly available in the binary distribution.
+Tuweni bundles applications, directly available in the binary distribution.
 You can download the binary distro on this [page](/download).

 # gossip